 USDA Invests in Energy Efficiency Improvements to Help Farmers, Rural Businesses and Ag Producers Lower Energy Costs

-Harrisburg, Pennsylvania, Aug.
-19, 2019 – Rural Business-Cooperative Service Administrator Bette Brand today announced that the U.S. Department of Agriculture (USDA) is awarding grants for projects in all states and the Commonwealth of Puerto Rico to reduce energy costs for farmers, ag producers and rural-based businesses and institutions.
+MONTGOMERY, Aug.
+20, 2019 – Rural Development Alabama State Director Chris Beeker today announced that the U.S. Department of Agriculture (USDA) is awarding grants for projects in Alabama and other states including the Commonwealth of Puerto Rico to reduce energy costs for farmers, ag producers and rural-based businesses and institutions.

 Under today’s announcement, USDA is investing $9.3 million through the Rural Energy for America Program (REAP) for renewable energy and energy efficiency projects across the nation.
 Congress appropriated $50 million for REAP grants and loan guarantees in fiscal year 2019.
 USDA will make additional funding announcements in the REAP program in coming weeks.